secretGeek/today-i-learned-staging/javascript/sortable_table.md

 Note we're using "up arrow" `\2191` (&#x2191;) and "down arrow" `\2193` (&#x2193;) for the direction indicators.

-	/* have the mouse pointer become a hand, unless the column header 'no-sort' class */ table.sortable thead tr th:not(.no-sort) {
+	/* To be able to position our up/down arrows absolutely, we must give the column header a position relative. */ table.sortable thead tr th:not(.no-sort) {
 		cursor: pointer;
+		position: relative;
 	}

-	/* To be able to position our up/down arrows absolutely, we must give the column header a position relative. */ th[data-asc] {
-		position:relative;
-	}

-	/* the up/down arrows are provided by the 'after' pseudo element, and we located them in the top right of the cell. */ th[data-asc]::after {
+	/* the up/down arrows are in the 'after' pseudo element, and located in the top right of the cell. */ table.sortable thead tr th:not(.no-sort)::after {
         float: right;
         position: absolute;
         right: 0.5em;
-		top:0.5em;
+        top: 0.5em;
         font-weight: 100;
-		opacity:0.8;
+        opacity: 0.8;
     }

 	th[data-asc=true]::after {
 		content: " \2193 ";